AndriyDiduh/frontier-react-exercise/README.md

 - 4 - Not provided the names of the used fonts in the mockup.

-- 5 - Url and Ulr Skype type fields are missing the "pattern" in form_instructions.json for the correct validation.
-This leads to not fully correct work of the APP in the "optional" section, please fix "on the backend".
+- 5 - Url and Ulr Skype type fields are missing the "pattern" in form_instructions.json for the correct validation (that should be supplied from the back-end).
+This leads to not fully correct work of the APP in the "optional" section, please fix "on the backend" (in the .json file).

-.

 .